felipecaon/website-tech-database/README.md

 TODO

-# Further implementation
+# Further implementations

 -  insert-data currenly opens a new connection for each iteraction, which makes the process somewhat slower, it makes more sense to create a file with all queries file and then commit everything.
 -  get-tech should not call insert-data from an os perspective.
 -  expand database columns and add more information about domains.
 -  pre-checks in create-table script

-# Contibute
+# Contribute

 PRs and issues are welcome.